 Pastor Tim Omotoso’s lawyer, Peter Daubermann, seemingly thinks, wrongly, that his client’s right to a fair trial includes the nonexistent right of a defence lawyer to victimise a rape survivor.

 The extent to which society benefits from the law and the associated legal processes must be the ultimate criterion for deciding whether the legal system works.
+When the system is found wanting, it must be fixed to serve society better.

 Legal processes aren’t inherently good.
 They only have instrumental value in regulating social life.
 It is therefore not desirable that the debate about law and society should be restricted to lawyers.
 Every citizen is entitled to debate the place of law in our society.
 Indeed, some lawyers who are fluent in legalese but weak in their understanding of disciplines such as sociology and psychology are bad ambassadors for the law.